nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Items with `…` after them can either be omitted or used one or more times.<br>
   e.g. `[t/TAG]…` can be used as ` ` (i.e. 0 times), `t/friend`, `t/friend t/family` etc.

+:warning: **Note:**
+To get started with ExecutivePro, the HR manager will need to run the application using their terminal or command prompt.
+Follow the steps below:

+Step 1 (Opening Terminal or Command Prompt) :

+On Windows, press Windows + R, type cmd, and hit Enter to open Command Prompt.
+On macOS, press Cmd + Space, type terminal, and hit Enter to open Terminal.

+Step 2 (Navigating to the Jar File Location) :

+Use the cd command to navigate to the directory where the ExecutivePro.jar file is located.
+For example, if the file is located in the Downloads folder, you can type cd Downloads and hit Enter.

+Step 3 (Running the Application) :
+Once you are in the correct directory, type the following command and hit Enter:
+`java -jar ExecutivePro.jar`

+This command will start the application, and the data folder should appear in the same directory as the ExecutivePro.jar file after the application is run successfully.

+Now that the application is running, you can follow the steps in the user guide to perform various tasks such as adding employees using the batchadd command and exporting the database using the batchexport command.

 </div>

 ### Viewing help : `help`